aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-do-lazy-loading/_index.md

 xs.setLazyLoadingUrl(lazyLoadingUrl);
 ```

-After the user clicks on a worksheet that is not the active one, the data query action will be triggered automatically by the spreadsheet application.
+After the user clicks on a worksheet that is not the active one, the data‑query action will be triggered automatically by the spreadsheet application.

 ### Step 3: Implement Lazy Loading Action in Controller

 Implement the lazy loading action on the server side.
-(If your controller extends from [GridJsControllerBase](https://reference.aspose.com/cells/net/aspose.cells.gridjs/gridjscontrollerbase/), you don't need to add this implementation as it is already provided in [GridJsControllerBase](https://reference.aspose.com/cells/net/aspose.cells.gridjs/gridjscontrollerbase/).)
+(If your controller extends from **GridJsControllerBase**, you don't need to add this implementation, as it is already provided in **GridJsControllerBase**.)

 **Example:**